 Exemplary Student's oral and written English shows signs of gutsy risk-taking and is relatively free of careless errors.
 Good Student's oral and written English is relatively free of careless errors.
 Acceptable Student makes many errors in writing OR minimal contributions to class discussion.
-Unacceptable Student makes many errors in writing AND minimal contributions to class discussion, is sleeping, or goofing-off with buddies and not doing Sweet FA (and I am not talking about the Football Association (FA)), Google it for further information
+Unacceptable Student makes many errors in writing AND minimal contributions to class discussion and/or is sleeping.